AdobeDocs/experience-manager-65.en/help/sites-administering/ims-config-and-admin-console.md

 >The Adobe I/O Console Documentation can be found [here](https://www.adobe.io/apis/cloudplatform/console.html).
 >
 >
->The User Management API that is used by the User Sync Tool is covered at this [location](https://www.adobe.io/apis/cloudplatform/umapi-new.html).
+>The [!DNL User Management] API that is used by the User Sync Tool is covered at this [location](https://www.adobe.io/apis/cloudplatform/umapi-new.html).

 >[!NOTE]
 >